 What?
 Black Garlic and Coconut Ice Cream?
 Is that even a possibility?
 Coconut and Black Garlic Ice Cream!
 Creamy ice cream with a rich coconut flavor.
 A sweet treat that any coconut lover would enjoy.
+Very expensive too!

 Yes, since this ice cream is almost entirely made of coconut milk, it definitely tastes like coconut.
-Sure, on its own, coconut is a great flavor base for just about anything.
+On its own, coconut is a great flavor base for just about anything.
 Adding small speckles of black garlic takes this ice cream to a new level.
 You can serve it just as you would another ice cream, or, if you want to get really eccentric, serve a scoop of this black garlic ice cream on top of a cooked chicken breast or steak.

 What is black garlic?
 Black garlic is aged fresh garlic with a smooth, soft texture and a rich, sweet taste that can be used to enhance the flavor of many savory (and some sweet!) recipes.
 Black garlic has higher levels of antioxidants than its white counterpart.
 Black garlic is made by placing garlic in a warming vessel.
 The garlic is aged by warming the garlic bulbs at about 140˚ to 190˚ F in high humidity for an extended period of time, such as one - three months.
 The sugars and amino acids produce melanoidin in the process, turning the garlic black.
-During the aging process the cloves undergo the Maillard reaction as the heat creates changes in the amino acids and sugars in the garlic.
+During the aging process, the garlic cloves undergo the Maillard reaction as the heat creates changes in the amino acids and sugars in the garlic.
 This reaction is what gives black garlic its rich, tangy, molasses-like flavor and black color.

 Black garlic + Coconut ice cream is basically coconut ice cream with small speckles of black garlic.
 In our opinion, this Black Garlic ice cream is savory in taste.
 The subtle, sweet, umami, black garlic flavor mixed with the sweet coconut is a lovely treat, and the reality is that the flavor really works as a dessert.
 Umami, also known as the “fifth flavor” has been enjoyed for a long time.
 Begin dishing out black garlic-infused, umami-rich ice cream, and indulge in this yummy combination, during the hot summer season.
 Sure, this black-speckled dessert splits up ice-cream lovers.
 Fans of garlic say this dessert has the hints of garlic combined with a subtle savoriness melded with the base of coconut, which is far more prominent.